The Story of Implementing Knowledge Base Search by Connecting Vertex AI RAG Engine to Google Chat Bot

 return results

 vector_distance_threshold is the cosine distance, where a smaller value indicates higher relevance.
-We use 0.6 as the threshold, treating values above that as "low confidence."
+Using 0.6 as the threshold, values above this are judged as "low confidence."

-These are easy to confuse, so let's clarify.
-Cosine similarity ranges from -1 to 1, where closer to 1 indicates closer meaning.
-Cosine distance is the inverse, calculated as 1 - similarity, ranging from 0 to 2, where closer to 0 means closer meaning.
-The score returned by RAG Engine is cosine distance, so a smaller value = a better match.
+These are easy to confuse, so let me clarify.
+Cosine similarity ranges from -1 to 1, where values closer to 1 indicate semantic closeness.
+Cosine distance is the inverse, calculated as 1 - similarity, ranges from 0 to 2, and values closer to 0 indicate semantic closeness.
+Since the score returned by RAG Engine is cosine distance, a smaller value means a better match.

 Metric Range Better Direction